YentlHendrickx/virsh-control/README.md

 ## VM Configuration

 In the `configs` directory you can find the XML configuration files that I personally use in my setup.
-These can be loaded into librit using the `virsh defin` or `virsh create` commands.
+These can be loaded into libvirtd using the `virsh define` or `virsh create` commands.
 Alternatively, you can use the `virt-manager` GUI to load these files.
 The XML files are:
 * `win11.xml`: Windows 11 VM configuration -> [link](configs/win11.xml)

 ## Error Handling